-- Rattle publishes unsolicited poetry, translations, and (rarely) essays.
+- Rattle publishes unsolicited poetry, translations, and book reviews.

 - Simultaneous submissions are encouraged.

-- Contributors to the print magazine receive $100 and a complimentary one-year subscription.
-Poems for "Online Only" categories receive $50.
+- Contributors to the print magazine receive $200 and a complimentary one-year subscription.
+Poems for "Online" categories receive $100.

-- Separate from general and themed (and always free) submissions, we also offer the annual $10,000 Rattle Poetry Prize and the new Rattle Chapbook Prize—for each of those, a submission fee of $20 includes a one-year subscription to the magazine.
+- Separate from general and themed (and always free) submissions, we also offer the annual $15,000 Rattle Poetry Prize and the Rattle Chapbook Prize—for each of those, a submission fee of $25 includes a one-year subscription to the magazine.

-For more detailed information about rights, rules, privacy, and payments for publication, or to submit by another means, visit our full guidelines.
+For more detailed information about rights, rules, privacy, and payments for publication, see our full guidelines.

 NOTE: Please don't query to ask if we have a reply to your submission yet.
 If the status says "received" or "in-progress," then it's received and in-progress.
 We always go as fast as we can, but we're only human and the submission flow waxes and wanes, so response times vary considerably.